 45. Quetzalcoatl was a man of comely appearance and serious disposition.
 His countenance was white, and he wore a beard.
 His manner of dress consisted of a long, flowing robe.
 28

 - 28. This verse concludes the first chapter, or Sumaria Relacion, as edited by Alfredo Chavero.
-The historical era covered in this first chapter was from the flood called the first age, and terminates with a great storm that occurred at the death of Christ, called the third age, or from approximately 3114 BC to 34 AD.
+The historical era covered in this first chapter was from the flood called the first age, and terminates with a great storm that occurred around the time of Christ, called the third age, or from approximately 3114 BC to ~34 AD.
+It is interesting that the Aztec legends prophesy that the current age will end by “fire” just as the Book of Revelation and many other Middle Eastern traditions.
 The second chapter of Chavero provides us with a beginning date of 466 AD, with intermittent statements dating back to the 3rd Century AD.

-Banished from their homeland, the Tultecas embarked upon their journey along the coast.
-Traveling through the country, they arrived at their Californias by the sea, which they called Hueytlapallan, which today is called Cortez, which name was given because of its reddish color.
+46. Banished from their homeland, the Tultecas undertook their journey along the coast.
+Traveling through the country, they arrived at California by the sea, which they called Hueytlapallan, which today is called Cortez, which name was given because of its reddish [colorado] color.
 The date of their arrival was in the year CE Tecpatl, which corresponds to 387 AD.
 29

-Following along the coast of Xalixco (Jalisco) and all along the south, leaving from the port of Huatulco 30 and traveling through diverse lands, they arrived at the province of Tochtepec, which is located along the north sea.
-And after walking and exploring, they settled in the Tolantzinco, living in the places where they had stopped.
+47. Following along the coast of Xalixco (Jalisco) and all along the south, leaving from the port of Huatulco 30 and traveling through diverse lands, they arrived at the province of Tochtepec, which is located along the sea north.
+And after walking and exploring, they settled in the Tolantzinco, leaving colonies in the places where they made Great Houses (hecieron mansion).

 The Anthon Transcript and Caractors Document